ajschumacher/ajschumacher.github.io/20160416-equivalences_between_tables_maps_graphs_and_sets/index.md

  {property_a: value_a_two, property_b: value_b_two}]
 ```

 By _graphs_, I mean nodes and edges.
-[RDF][] is an example format with
+[RDF][], for example, labels both
-labeled edges.
-It can be represented with _triples_ of the form
+nodes and edges.
+This can be represented with _triples_ of the form
 `subject, predicate, object`, where `subject` and `object` are nodes,
 and `predicate` is an edge.